metaterminal/metaterminal.fyi/content/annotated-baru-cormorant/_index.md

 page_template = "annotations/from_data.html"
 +++

-The *Baru Cormorant* series, by Seth Dickinson, is an epic fantasy, a political treatise, a queer character study, a real-world mirror; every page fizzes and bubbles with secret meaning.
+The *Baru Cormorant* series, by Seth Dickinson, is an epic fantasy, a political treatise, a queer character study, a real-world mirror; and every page fizzes and bubbles with secret meaning.

 As I read I was nascently aware of details slipping past me.
 Thoughtful worldbuilding.
 Historical allusions.
 Unsolved (but solvable) murders.
 Hidden agendas abound... double, triple, even *quadruple* agents wind their way through the plot.